futzu/SCTE-35_HLS_x9k3/README.md

 ---
 #### `Heads Up`
 ### x9k3 is not finished, there are bugs.
 I am trying to fix them.
-### I keep getting sidetrack by people running unit tests for everythig possible.
+### I keep getting sidetrack by people running unit tests for every possible combination of options.
 ### This is not the time for fanatical testing of edge cases, that comes later.
 #### I don't care what your boss wants. x9k3 is not production ready.
-####  If you want it faster, then give me some help.

 <details><summary><b> Segment duration is open to interpretation... wait, let me explain.</b></summary>